nic-dgl104-winter-2024/pattern-library/README.md

 **Benefits of Data Binding in MVVM**
 * Reducing boilerplate code by eliminating the need for manual UI updates
 * Helps maintain clean separation between the View and ViewModel
-* Simplifies state management and enhances maintanability
+* Simplifies state management and enhances maintainability

 ### Use Cases